spencerjbeckwith/atlast/README.md

 # atlast

-*What to make something like THIS:*
+*Want to make something like THIS:*

 ![Example Atlas](example/output/atlas.png)